dasvik/project-connect/README.md

 ====
 In a Centralized platform like Facebook, Twitter etc. we can monitor, curb and moderate expression.
 While this might not sound great it has a very positive impact as well, as long as these moderations are done on terrorist activities.

-Our algorightms are designed for Point-to-Point and One-Many communication without internet over large distances.
+Our algorithms are designed for Point-to-Point and One-Many communication without internet over large distances.
 Most of the messages for most of the time might be travelling without going through a central server.
 Infact the messages may not reach a central server at all.
 This makes moderation impossible.
 My biggest concern is that terrorists can use it to freely spread their propaganda without moderation.

 We can still have a way to moderate them through NLP.
-Do not distribute messages that NLP powered algos think are anti-human.
+Do not distribute messages that NLP powered algorithms think are anti-human.
 But even that would be rendered useless if this is OpenSource.
 So the last thing I want to do is simply hand over the blue print of an algorithm that can help them succeed.
 Let them hire the best minds to do this for them, but I would never be the one that would help them.

 But once we ensure that it's pretty safe even in wrong hands and it is pretty stable, I will not wait for a second to make it open-source.

 What's in here for the connected ones?
 ===========
 As you can imagine.
 This not only impacts the unconnected, but the connected ones too.
-Making this algorightm more robust and intelligent (v5 or V6) we can actually save lot of data cost.
+Making this algorithm more robust and intelligent (v5 or V6) we can actually save lot of data cost.
 And I can see that pretty soon these bunch of algorithms can help us communicate across the world with minimal/no data usage at near internet speed.
 But even before V5 there are tons of applications which can make our lives easier.
 I am sure you already have guessed a few and thinking of building businesses around it.
 You can thank me later.

 What's the app that I keep mentioning?
 ==============